-- our ability to remediate the material weakness in our internal control over financial reporting, the identification of any additional material weakness in the future or otherwise failing to maintain an effective system of internal controls; - the ultimate impact of the 2021 severe weather event, including future benefits or costs related to ERCOT market Securitization efforts, and any corrective action by the State of Texas, ERCOT, the Railroad Commission of Texas, or the Public Utility Commission of Texas; - changes in commodity prices, the margins we achieve, and interest rates; - the sufficiency of risk management and hedging policies and practices; - the impact of extreme and unpredictable weather conditions, including hurricanes and other natural disasters; - federal, state and local regulations, including the industry's ability to address or adapt to potentially restrictive new regulations that may be enacted by public utility commissions; - our ability to borrow funds and access credit markets; - restrictions and covenants in our debt agreements and collateral requirements; - credit risk with respect to suppliers and customers; - our ability to acquire customers and actual attrition rates; - changes in costs to acquire customers; - accuracy of billing systems; - our ability to successfully identify, complete, and efficiently integrate acquisitions into our operations; - significant changes in, or new changes by, the independent system operators ("ISOs") in the regions we operate; - competition: and - the "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022 and in our other public filings and press releases.
+- our ability to remediate the material weakness in our internal control over financial reporting, the identification of any additional material weakness in the future or otherwise failing to maintain an effective system of internal controls; - the ultimate impact of the 2021 severe weather event, including future benefits or costs related to ERCOT market securitization efforts, and any corrective action by the State of Texas, ERCOT, the Railroad Commission of Texas, or the Public Utility Commission of Texas; - changes in commodity prices, the margins we achieve, and interest rates; - the sufficiency of risk management and hedging policies and practices; - the impact of extreme and unpredictable weather conditions, including hurricanes and other natural disasters; - federal, state and local regulations, including the industry's ability to address or adapt to potentially restrictive new regulations that may be enacted by public utility commissions; - our ability to borrow funds and access credit markets; - restrictions and covenants in our debt agreements and collateral requirements; - credit risk with respect to suppliers and customers; - our ability to acquire customers and actual attrition rates; - changes in costs to acquire customers; - accuracy of billing systems; - our ability to successfully identify, complete, and efficiently integrate acquisitions into our operations; - significant changes in, or new changes by, the independent system operators ("ISOs") in the regions we operate; - competition; and - the "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022, and in our Quarterly Report on Form 10-Q for the quarter ending March 31, 2023, and in our other public fillings and press releases.

-You should review the risk factors and other factors noted throughout or incorporated by reference in this presentation that could cause our actual results to differ materially from those contained in any forward-looking statement.
+You should review the Risk Factors and other factors noted throughout or incorporated by reference in this presentation that could cause our actual results to differ materially from those contained in any forward-looking statement.
 All forward-looking statements speak only as of the date of this presentation.
 Unless required by law, we disclaim any obligation to publicly update or revise these statements whether as a result of new information, future events or otherwise.
 It is not possible for us to predict all risks, nor can we assess the impact of all factors on the business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.